your daily adventures

 Visit historic Palmer, cycle through poplar forests

-Meet your fellow biking and beer aficionados at the Lakefront Anchorage Hotel this morning, then head north to the Old Glenn Highway, where we get the bikes out for a leisurely warmup ride to the historic town of Palmer.
+Meet your fellow biking and beer aficionados at the Puffin Inn this morning, then head north to the Old Glenn Highway, where we get the bikes out for a leisurely warmup ride to the historic town of Palmer.
 You have some free time wandering around this town created during the Great Depression as an agricultural community, our hotel was built as part of the original township.
 Our first round of tastings take place at the towns brewpub.

 Cycle to eclectic Talkeetna and renowned Denali Brewery